TransitApp/javascript/README.md

   const stopSequenceAsString = '1';
   const stopSequenceAsInt = parseInt(stopSequenceAsString);
   ```

-As soon as you start to have different representations of the same thing in the same function,
-disambiguation on the content should be done.
-For example:
-- `timestampAsMoment` vs `timestampAsString`
-- `stopSequenceAsString` vs `stopSequenceAsInt`

 With some reasonable limits, one shouldn't be afraid to have long variable name, and be more afraid
  of meaningless names.
 For example: